Skip to article frontmatterSkip to article content

 Derivative Instruments

 Derivatives are contracts whose value depends on the price or level of an underlying asset, rate, or index.
-They allow market participants to transfer, hedge, or create specific risk exposures.
-Their valuation rests on no-arbitrage principles, linking them to the prices of cash instruments.
+They allow market participants to transfer, hedge, or create specific risk exposures without exchanging the underlying asset itself.
+Their valuation rests on no-arbitrage principles, linking them to the prices of cash instruments and to the dynamics of the underlying via stochastic models developed in Stochastic Calculus and Fair value estimation.

 Forwards and Futures